Skip to main content

 Elastic Search Integration

-Causal supports Elastic Search out of the box as a way to fill in output values.
+Causal can support Elastic Search out of the box as a way to fill in output values.

-There are a couple of advantages to using the plugin to access your Elastic Search cluster:
+Advantages to using the Causal plugin to access your Elastic Search cluster:

 1. You can change search queries using the tools API, so you do not need to make any code changes to run an experiment or roll out a new algorithm.